 There is no way a student can "makeup" missing a class.
 If you need to miss a class, notify the instructor as soon as possible.
 If you miss one class, your grade will drop one grade level (Example, A to A-).
 Missing more than one class is not acceptable.
 You will need to drop or retake the course with approval from the instructor and the Graduate Office.
-Participation/attendance is worth 90 points (10 per day).
+Participation/attendance is worth 90 points and will be graded in Livetext rubric (10 per class meeting).

-- 2. Classroom Presentation: Students will provide an oral & visual presentation over chapter(s) of the text, which will be chosen the first night of class.
+- 2. Oral Classroom Presentation: Students will provide an oral & visual presentation over chapter(s) of the text, which will be chosen the first night of class.
 Class presentations should last 45 minutes and include at least 3 peer-reviewed scholarly journal articles.
 Presentations should not solely be a summary of the text.
 Rather, they are to involve critical thinking of the material and adding a knowledge base for other students.
 Presentations should include applicable current events, activities and discussion questions.
 Presenters should do more than read from slides and this presentation should be very interactive and engaging.
-The presentation is worth 100 points. - 3.
-Special Population/ Immersion Research Paper: An 8-10 page paper on your topic of choice will be submitted Week 7.
+The presentation is worth 100 points, see Livetext rubric for additional information. - 3.
+Special Population/ Immersion Research Paper: An 8-10 page paper on your topic of choice on a culture or minority group.
 Your topic must be approved by the instructor.
 You will find a group that you know little about and spend at least 2 hours within this experience, this includes interaction with said group.
 You will need to go somewhere you are not in the position of "power".
 This experience should be approved ahead of time by the instructor.
 This paper is to be written in accordance with APA style guidelines.
 The paper will address the cultural heritage of the group, beliefs and values, demographics, issues common to this population.
 You will also address your own application of multicultural theory and competencies, as well as how you were impacted by completing this paper.
 Use the Quick Guide to APA posted on Blackboard.
-The paper is worth 100 points.
+The paper is worth 100 points (Key Performance Indicator), see Livetext rubric for additional information.

 - 4. Oppression/Privilege Analysis This reflection/ analysis will include reactions to class session's activities/content, including struggles/concerns and will be kept private with the instructor.
 This paper will require that the author dig deep into oppression and privilege as well.
 Further prompts will be given throughout the term.
-This paper is worth 100 points. - 5.
+This paper is worth 100 points, see Livetext rubric for additional information. - 5.
 Social Justice Project: This project will be with a partner however the paper is not a joint effort.
 Determine an area that you could advocate for within a group via immersion.
 This project will include some sort of intervention of advocacy that is designed to bring awareness and social change regarding a social justice issue.
 This project should determine the systemic barriers as well as be grounded in multicultural or other related theory.
-A summary of the project will be presented to the class on the last evening and an outline of the project will be submitted to the instructor.
-This outline will include a detailed account of your project intervention/advocacy, why you chose this population and why you chose this project.
-This paper and presentation are worth 100 points.
+A summary of the project will be presented to the class and an outline of the project will be submitted to the instructor.
+This outline will include a detailed account of your project intervention/advocacy, research, why you chose this population and why you chose this project.
+This paper and presentation are worth 100 points, see Livetext rubric for additional information. - 6.
+Homework Questions: Each week discussion questions are posted to Livetext regarding the readings and outside journal articles.
+Each are due before attending class.
+Ensure the textbook is cited in APA format in each question.
+Each is worth 10 points, see Livetext rubric for additional information.